SurniaUlula/wpsso-plm/readme.txt

 == Screenshots ==

 01. The settings page includes options to manage location addresses, geo location, business hours, service radius, price and currency information, restaurant menu URL, and more.
-02. When editing a post / page, the Schema Place tab provides options to manage custom location addresses, geo location, business hours, service radius, price and currency information, restaurant menu URL, and more (Premium version).
+02. When editing a post / page, the Schema Place tab provides options to manage custom location addresses, geo location, business hours, service radius, price and currency information, restaurant menu URL, and more (Premium add-on).

 == Changelog ==